 Obstructive Sleep Apnea

-Sleep apnea happens when a person stops breathing during sleep ("apnea" comes from a Greek word meaning "without wind").
+Sleep apnea happens when a person stops breathing during sleep.
 It is usually caused by something obstructing, or blocking, the upper airway.
 This is known as obstructive sleep apnea (OSA).

 OSA is a common, serious condition that can make kids miss out on healthy, restful sleep.
-If left untreated, obstructive sleep apnea can lead to learning, behavior, growth, and heart problems.
-In very rare cases, it can even be life threatening.
+If it's not treated, OSA can lead to learning, behavior, growth, and heart problems.
+In very rare cases, it can even be life-threatening.

 When we sleep, our muscles relax.
 This includes the muscles in the back of the throat that help keep the airway open.
 In obstructive sleep apnea, these muscles can relax too much and collapse the airway, making it hard to breathe.

 This is especially true if someone has enlarged tonsils or adenoids (germ-fighting tissues at the back of the nasal cavity), which can block the airway during sleep.
 In fact, enlarged tonsils and adenoids are the most common cause of OSA in kids.